 If you see a magpie in Great Britain, you better greet them politely: “Good morning, Mr. Magpie.
 How is your lady wife today?”
 Forget this little greeting and bad luck will follow you for the rest of the day.
 This tradition probably comes from the fact that magpies are usually found in pairs, so a lone magpie means sadness.
 If you add, “One for sorrow, two for joy!” to your greeting, you’ll further ensure that the magpie will be friendly and won’t steal any of your shiny belongings.

 Speaking of unlucky days, in Italy Friday the 17th is always bad news.
 This is why you basically shouldn’t do anything on that day, least of all celebrate a special event.
 If you do (but why would you?!), then please, for heaven’s sake, do not wear any purple!
 Are you getting paler and paler because you’re reading this on Friday the 17th, at a wedding, wearing your best purple suit?
 Don’t worry, you can easily combat your bad luck: If you’re a woman, touch your left breast with your right hand (shake a bit for extra luck), and if you’re a man you just have to touch your… well, maybe don’t!
 After all, it might just be better to risk bad luck instead of almost certainly shaming yourself in front of the other wedding guests.

-Killing a spider is a no-go in Sweden, because superstition says that doing will unless cause it to rain the next day (so don’t ruin it for everyone).
-However, before you escape your spider-infested house, be aware that it might be even more dangerous outside: There are two kinds of manhole covers in Sweden, one with an “A” on it, and one with a “K” on it.
+Killing a spider is a no-go in Sweden, because superstition says that doing will unless cause it to rain the next day.
+However, before you flee your spider-infested house, be aware that it might be even more dangerous outside: There are two kinds of manhole covers in Sweden, one with an “A” on it, and one with a “K” on it.
 You should always look carefully and never, ever step on one that has an “A” on it.
-The “A” can stand for a number of unpleasant things like avbruten kärlek (discontinued love) or arbetslöshet (unemployment)!
+The “A” can stand for a number of unpleasant things like avbruten kärlek (discontinued love) or arbetslöshet (unemployment).
 That house full of spiders doesn’t look so bad now…